jacwellington/mnpopcenter.github.io/meet-the-team/index.markdown

 ---
 <h3>Colin Davis</h3></p>
 <p><a href="http://tech.popdata.org/wp-content/uploads/2015/01/colin.jpg"><img class=" wp-image-422 size-thumbnail alignright" src="http://tech.popdata.org/wp-content/uploads/2015/01/colin-150x150.jpg" alt="colin" width="150" height="150" /></a>Colin originally got interested in tech through game programming.
 He ended up working as&nbsp;a call center technician for Zeos/Micron in the mid 90s, during which he spoke to around eight thousand people, most of whom you could locate on an anger spectrum ranging from mildly put out to incoherent with rage.
 He left to begin a startup in the lead-up to the tech crash.</p>
 <p>Colin started at MPC in 2001 as a "Junior Application Programmer" and now works a senior software developer.
-He&rsquo;s been responsible for data extraction for the MPC&rsquo;s end users (the "Extract Engine") for IPUMS and Terra Populus and NHGIS in its latest version.
+He's been responsible for data extraction for the MPC's end users (the "Extract Engine") for IPUMS and Terra Populus and NHGIS in its latest version.
 Also responsible for data conversion on all microdata products.</p>
 <p>Currently he uses C++ 11, Java and Ruby professionally.
 For hobby projects Colin has also tinkered with Go, D, Scheme, Perl, and is interested in learning Rust and Clojure.</p>
 <p><img class="alignnone wp-image-364" src="http://tech.popdata.org/wp-content/uploads/2014/12/blog.png" alt="blog" width="30" height="30" /></p>
 <hr />